-The videos give an idea of our return celebration day, when we handed out the books, delivered the professionally, co-created illustrations, introduced Sophie Beem, singer/song writer through Parkwood Entertainment/Beyonce.
+Sharing the return celebration day, when we handed out the books, delivered the professionally, co-created illustrations, introduced Sophie Beem, singer/songwriter through Parkwood Entertainment/Beyonce.
 The young authors and artists who worked with us for two weeks and their community at the Bimbe Primary School, impressed us with their own performances and community speakers, in support of Kids Share Workshops and World Visions International Programs Group.

 Please enjoy our return trip to Zambia on Sept.
 13, 2017, through this narrative photo slide show, and read more below about our very successful, first Kids Share Workshops with World Vision Zambia!